 There are thousands of brands, countless flavours, and many different models of e-cigarettes available.
 A casual glance at any e-cig website will show these are presented in their myriad variety as lifestyle products.
 Should only one be licensed as a medicine?
 Or some?
 Or all of them?
 And by what criteria?

 Consider a smoker, desirous of quitting, who switches to e-cigarettes.
-Up to now he’s had to pay for cigarettes or e-cigarettes out of his own pocket.
+Up to now he has had to pay for cigarettes or e-cigarettes out of his own pocket.
 But if we take up Mr Dockrell’s crack-pot idea, the National Health Service will be footing the bill.
-There are at present over three million vapers in the UK, 40 per cent of whom have allegedly taken to this abnormal behaviour because they are trying, i.e., failing, to give up smoking.
+There are at present over 3 million vapers in the UK, 40 per cent of whom have allegedly taken to this abnormal behaviour because they are trying, i.e., failing, to give up smoking.
 (This is according to the BBC, so it must be true.)

 How effective are e-cigarettes as a smoking-cessation aid anyway?
 A paper in the prestigious New England Journal of Medicine in January 2019 concluded that, although e-cigarettes can almost double the rate of abstinence at one year compared with so-called nicotine replacement therapy, they have an 82 per cent failure rate.